 The answer, in short, is yes.
 Wild-caught Monkfish is considered a smart seafood choice that is sustainably managed and responsibly harvested under U.S. and Canadian regulations.
 Once overfished in the 1980s and 1990s to meet the high demand of the Asian export market, in the early 2000s, Canadian and U.S. regulating agencies stepped in to manage the fishery.
 By 2013 stock assessments, the Monkfish had rebounded and is not overfished.

 In the U.S., the monkfish fishery waters are divided into two management areas.
 The Northern Fishery Management Area maintains the Gulf of Maine and northern Georges Bank.
 The Southern Fishery Management Area covers the lower portion of Georges Bank through the Mid-Atlantic Bight south to North Carolina.
 The species’ management includes annual catch limits, limited access permits, size limits, landing limits, managing habitats, and standards to reduce bycatch.

 Though Monkfish may not be the most beautiful creature in the ocean, when it comes to delicious tasting seafood, one that’s versatile and sustainable, locally sourced and abundant, broiling up a tail and dipping it in butter may convince your palate, after all these years, that lobster might well be the poor man’s Monkfish.

-Order FRESH live lobsters or fresh-picked meat online for delivery directly to your door or contact us— we would be happy to answer any of your questions.
+Order FRESH live lobsters or fresh-picked meat online for delivery directly to your door!
+We also offer curbside pick-up at our South Portland location if you live locally – call for details and to place your order over the phone.
+Contact us— we would be happy to answer any of your questions.